 If you read our previous blog about G Suite and the Enterprise you know that G Suite is usually our go-to productivity suite for smaller offices and those who are ready for a web first approach to email and collaboration.

-You may have years of emails in Outlook, you may worry that email migration is difficult.
+You may have years of emails in Outlook, you may worry that cloud hosted email migration is difficult.
 (Good think, if you are not ready to switch to Gmail as your Webmail client you can still use Outlook or any other email client with G Suite) But if you want to dive head first into a conversion you may be worried about data loss and how your employees may react to the switch.